Facebook Instagram Twitter Youtube

 Animated map provided by ZwiftHacks

-Introduced two months after Yumezi’s launch, Suki’s Playground is a rather flat figure 8 named in memory of Zwift Senior Game Designer Richard Yeh’s dog Suki, who passed while Richard was developing routes for the Yumezi map.
+Introduced two months after Yumezi’s launch, Suki’s Playground is a figure 8 named in memory of Zwift Senior Game Designer Richard Yeh’s dog Suki, who passed while Richard was developing routes for the Yumezi map.

 “I adopted Suki when she was only 11 weeks old, and we had a wonderful 11 years together,” says Richard.
 “She passed away suddenly last September, but her spirit is always still with me.
 She loved to run and do zoomies when she got excited.
 The route was initially called ‘Zoomies for Suki’, but we changed it to ‘Suki’s Playground.’”